-We have performed experiments with two different application-level packet sizes: 1024 bytes and 8192 bytes (hereafter simply normal and jumbo UDP packets).2 We have performed 350 experiments 8-minutes long for each VM size in different regions, with target rates ranging from 50 to 1200 Mbps.
+We have performed experiments with two different application-level packet sizes: 1024 B and 8192 B (hereafter simply normal and jumbo UDP packets).2 We have performed 350 experiments 8 min long for each VM size in different regions, with target rates ranging from 50 to 1200 Mbps.
 Target rate and true sending rate are compared in Fig. 3: VMs of any size are not able to inject traffic into the network at a rate higher than a given threshold (i.e. a cap) when using normal packets.
 This cap proved to mainly depend on the sender VM and its size.
-In more details, the cap has proved to be very stable over time for a fixed VM: experimental results have shown that the Coefficient of Variation (CoV, $\frac{\sigma}{|u|}$) of the cap is always smaller than 2% for any observation period up to 72 hours.
+In more details, the cap has proved to be very stable over time for a fixed VM: experimental results have shown that the Coefficient of Variation (CoV, $\frac{\sigma}{|u|}$) of the cap is always smaller than 2% for any observation period up to 72 h.
 However, relocating (i.e. destroying and re-creating) the VM, also in the same region and with the same size, may reveal different cap values.
-Tab.
-5 reports aggregated statistics on the cap values for all the considered regions: larger VMs can achieve a higher value of the maximum true sending rate with normal packets, which can be explained with the resource partition enforced by the provider (e.g. higher computation capabilities to larger VMs).
-On the other hand, we have observed no cap on the true sending rate when using jumbo packets: in this case, the target rate is achieved by imposing a much lower load on the virtual CPU.
+Table 5 reports aggregated statistics on the cap values for all the considered regions: larger VMs can achieve a higher value of the maximum true sending rate with normal packets, which can be explained